zx0r/HackintoshBible/README.md

 ### 🚀 AMD Hackintosh HyperCore for Elite Multiboot Engineering

-- No compromises.
-No training wheels.
-Surge beyond the ordinary."
+- Zero compromises.
+Zero apologies.
+Forge your own goddamn matrix
-- When Gento Linux is your warm-up, you operate at the neuro-level.
+- Engineered for scumbags who debug in hex and own the hardware layer
-- Hackintosh: a multiboot arsenal where macOS, Linux, and Windows collide in full metal synchronization.
+- Engineered for developers who speak in assembly and dream in kernel patches

-Engineered for developers who speak in assembly and dream in kernel patches.
+When Gentoo Linux kernel builds are your warm-up, Hackintosh this is the principle

 ---